fbpx

 Ecology

-Like many plants of the chaparral, wart-stemmed ceanothus is adapted to both drought and wild fires.
-Leaves are small, thick and leathery to retard water loss.
+Like many plants of the chaparral, wart-stemmed ceanothus is adapted to drought and wildfires.
+Leaves are small, thick, and leathery to retard water loss.
 The stomates (small pores that allow an exchange of gases with the atmosphere) are depressed into the lower leaf surface, protecting them from sun and wind.14,36 Roots that fail to encounter water are sacrificed, dying back along with the connected portion of the stem.
 Stems of more successful roots ultimately grow over the dead wood, giving the trunk its characteristic braided look.27

 Although wart-stemmed ceanothus is killed by fire, germination of seeds is facilitated by the intense heat.
 The seed coats are thick and prevent the uptake of water necessary for germination.
 Fire breaks down that barrier coat and there is typically heavy population recruitment following a wildfire.27,36 Unfortunately, modern populations tend to be restricted to chaparral islands surrounded by homes.
 Fire suppression in these areas may prevent reseeding and replacement of old shrubs.138